 Dozens of interviews by Associated Press reporters across the nation Sunday, a day after the impeachment and House Speaker-elect Bob Livingston’s abrupt resignation, reflected this amalgam of distaste, disorientation and tempered optimism about the system, if not about its political stewards.

 From south-central Los Angeles: ``I think the impeachment will be good for the country,″ said Clayton White, 46, who favors Clinton’s removal. ``It shows that we care a lot about truth, honesty and basic principles in this country.″

 From Bismarck, N.D.: ``We’re a forgiving country,″ said Bev Clausnitzer, drinking coffee with her husband at a shopping mall. ``Look at O.J.
 You don’t hear anything about him anymore.″

 ``Look at Nixon.
-Look at Vietnam,″ he said. ``We came back.
+Look at Vietnam,″ said Wadding, the insurance and investment agent. ``We came back.
 We had scars then and we’ll have scars here.
 But we will come back.″